akavalar/SSAS-on-a-shoestring/README.md

 </ConfigurationSettings>
 ```

-## Next steps - querying the Analysis Services model using Python
+## Next steps - querying the Power Pivot model using Python

 What now?
 Well, there's all sorts of things you can do.
 Below is a snipet showing you how to take a Power Pivot model (which is nothing else but an ABF database backup that's packaged inside of an Excel file) and use AMO.NET assembly to restore the model into our new AS instance, then query it using ADOMD.NET.
 [I'm using the Excel 2013 version of the sample Power Pivot file found here: https://www.microsoft.com/en-us/download/details.aspx?id=102.]